 So far, my stack has evolved significantly:

-• By using open-source alternatives like Penpot, I’ve secured my workflow against vendor lock-in and unpredictable price hikes.
+- By getting into open-source alternatives like Penpot, I’ve secured my workflow against vendor lock-in and unpredictable price hikes.

 Why Designers Should Contribute to Open Source

-• The Grandma Test: Visit your family and try to set these tools up together.
-If a tool doesn’t pass the "Grandma Test," don't just walk away.
+- The Grandparents Test: Visit your family and try to set these tools up together.
+If a tool doesn’t pass the "Grandparents Test," don't just walk away.
 Help the open source community improve it.

 AI: The Tutor for Independence